GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

     Created service account [bucket-list-gsa].

-### Create a managed Cloud Run service with the Google Service Account
+### Create a managed Cloud Run service with the Google service account

-Run the following commands to create a CLoud Run service with a Google Service Account:
+Run the following commands to create a Cloud Run service with a Google service account:

 1. Set the name of the app: